About Your Vulvar Surgery

 Your sentinel lymph node biopsy will be done during your surgery.
 Your surgeon will inject a small amount of blue dye near the site of the cancer.
 The dye will travel in your lymphatic fluid to the sentinel node(s), staining them blue.

 Your surgeon will also use a small device that measures radioactivity from the liquid injected during your lymphatic mapping.
 Once they locate the sentinel node(s), your surgeon will make a small incision.
 The sentinel nodes will be blue from the blue dye, allowing your surgeon to see them.
-They’ll remove the sentinel node(s) so the Pathology Department can check to see if they contain cancer cells.
+They’ll remove the sentinel node(s) so the Pathology Department can check to see if they have cancer cells.

 Groin lymph node dissection